xiongxslab/NanJ_Carles_et_al_3aQTL_project/README.md

 ## 4. Colocalization and MR analysis

-  Code for colocalization and Mendelian Randomization analysis between different mQTLs or mQTL and disease GWAS.
+  Code for colocalization and Mendelian Randomization analysis between different mQTLs (molecular QTLs) or mQTL and disease GWAS.

 ## 5. downstream analysis